Johx22/Patch-Recovery/README.md

 # How to use:
 - Upload your recovery to https://www.filesend.jp/l/en-US/.
 Once uploaded right click on the Download button and copy the URL
-- Go to .github/workflows/recovery.yml and edit the RECOVERY_URL with the URL you just copied
-- Head over to Actions tab and star the repo.
-Click Actions again
+- Head over to Actions tab.
+Click on RECOVERY and then Run workflow.
+Insert the copied URL in the RECOVERY URL field and Start the workflow
 - The Patching process will start
 - You will get a URL at the end of the process from where you can download the Patched Recovery

 # Credits